Flo-Wo/IterativeMethods/README.md

 # Project 1: Reduced model approach
 ## Exercises

-This file contains multiple solvers for an optimal control problem icluding
+This file contains multiple solvers for an optimal control problem including

 * fast poisson solver framework to fastly calculate the inverse of our matrix system
 * stationary solver